How to become a Counselor in Louisiana

 Registration information for the NCA exam can be found on the following Louisiana Professional Counselors Board website.
 More information about the National Counselors exam can be found on the NBCC website.

 Next, you can download your Louisiana counseling license application and submit it to the Louisiana Professional Counselors Board of Examiners along with any other necessary forms and fees.
-Once your application is approved the Board will notify you of your licensure.
+If your application is approved, the Board can notify you about your licensure.

 You can download the Louisiana counseling licensure application on the following Louisiana Counseling Board webpage.